Lynnette Haozous

-Lynnette Haozous (born 1985) a Native American painter, printmaker, jeweler, writer, and actor.
+Lynnette Haozous (born 1985) is a Native American painter, printmaker, jeweler, writer, and actor.
 She is an enrolled member of the San Carlos Apache Tribe and of Chiricahua Apache, Navajo, and Taos Pueblo ancestry.
 Haozous works in acrylics, watercolors, spray paint, jewelry, screen-printing, writing, and acting on stage and in film.
 She is known for her murals and uses a blend of art and advocacy to bring attention to social conditions and injustices.

 Biography

 Lynnette Haozous is of Chiricahua Apache, Navajo, and Taos Pueblo ancestry.
 She spent her childhood and adolescence in Arizona and New Mexico.
 Haozous has said that moving a lot and spending time with family in each of these locations helped her to develop a "profound connection to all sides of my ancestors, and each has had an influence on my work."
-Haozous is from an artistic family and was influenced by her great uncle, Allan Houser, a renowned sculptor.
+Haozous is from an artistic family and was influenced by her great-uncle, Allan Houser, a renowned sculptor.

 Haozous graduated from New Mexico Highlands University in 2016 with a bachelor's degree in social work.
 She also studied studio arts at Central New Mexico Community College.